-This work will be delivered within the context of economic recovery and rebuilding of the sector which will undoubtedly be a complex challenge but also yields an opportunity as the sector takes the opportunity to reflect and focus on where it can have the most significant impact.
-It will identify changes needed to ensure we rebuild an engaged accessible, diverse, well-governed sector, that will provide a better future for everyone working in sport and physical activity.
+This work will be delivered within the context of economic recovery and rebuilding of the sector which will undoubtably be a complex challenge but also yields an opportunity as the sector takes the opportunity to reflect and focus on where it can have the most significant impact and changes needed to ensure we rebuild an engaged, accessible, diverse and well-governed sector, that will provide a better future for everyone working in sport and physical activity.

-Our new strategy sets out the following strategic outcomes;
+Our strategy set out the following strategic outcomes;

-By 2024 we will have developed a sector wide single system of professional standards, career map and associated workforce policies which has been embraced and adopted by the sector.
+By 2024 we will have developed a sector wide single system of professional standards, career map & associated workforce policies which has been embraced and adopted by the sector.